hm-lang/core/proposals/intro.md

 ```
 # create a class with two generic types, `key` and `value`:
 genericClass := class @(key, value) () {
-    reset(This.Key: key, This.Value: value): null
+    reset(This Key: key, This Value: value): null
 }
 # if this class is just POD, you can use the equivalent type:
 # genericClass := @(key, value) (Key: key, Value: value)